 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.

-- Liquid may be taken without mixing or may be mixed with 1/2 cup of water, low fat milk, or orange juice.
+- Liquid may be taken without mixing or may be mixed with water, coffee, low-fat milk, or orange juice.
 Do not mix with cola or tea.